korayyenal/credit-risk-analysis-r/credit_risk_analysis.md

-Credit risk modelling using logistic regression and boosting
+Credit Risk Modelling using R
 ================
-Koray Yenal

 In order to minimize loss and maximize profits from lending, banks require careful assessment of their borrowers.
 This has led to credit